gvwilson/sensibleadventures/misc/bear-02.md

 bellowed.

 The wave hit the rear of the raft like a charging rhinoceros.
-Prince Lormay nearly tumbled into the river as the raft tilted forward, then righted itself.
+Prince Thokmay nearly tumbled into the river as the raft tilted forward, then righted itself.
 Princess Ogmin screamed in terror.
 Dark water from the wave had splashed up over the rear of the raft onto the logs and formed small pools.
 Even as they watched, the pools oozed together to